 Best Boutique: Qi Palawan

-Despite being ranked on TripAdvisor as the number five hotel in El Nido, Qi Palawan is located a 55-minute drive from the town in a tract of wilderness that redefines the concept of tranquility.
+Despite being ranked on TripAdvisor as the number four hotel in El Nido, Qi Palawan is located a 55-minute drive from the town in a tract of wilderness that redefines the concept of tranquility.
 With just eight eco-friendly cottages and villas scattered between the clear waters of the Sulu Sea and the virgin forest, it’s the ultimate boutique escape.
 Cottages are designed for couples with a spacious sea-view patio and an outdoor shower, while villas are made for families with sleeping space for five spread out across two stories.

 Start your day with sun salutations in the open-air yoga studio.
 Other activities include scuba diving, mountain biking, island tours, and kiteboarding.
 The spa offers Swedish or traditional Filipino massages, while the ocean-view restaurant specializes in fresh seafood and imported wines.
 It’s also a great place to spend time between adventures, with a billiards table and a lending library of books and board games.
 Private van transfers can be arranged from El Nido or Puerto Princesa.